M66B/NetGuard/ADBLOCKING.md

 Apart from using a hosts file, you can block most in-app ads by blocking this address for Google Play services:

 *googleads.g.doubleclick.net/443*

+**Please do not mention this feature in Google Play store comments, since Google does not allow ad blocking applications in the Play store.**